guowushi/mqttcontrol/README.md

-# mqcontrol
+# mqttcontrol

 ![Docker build](https://github.com/albertnis/mqcontrol/workflows/Docker%20build/badge.svg)

-mqcontrol is a lightweight and cross-platform utility which subscribes to an MQTT topic and executes a predefined command on your computer whenever a message appears.
+mqttcontrol is a lightweight and cross-platform utility which subscribes to an MQTT topic and executes a predefined command on your computer whenever a message appears.
 It's an easy way to make your PC part of your home automation or IoT system!

 ## Installation

-See the [releases](https://github.com/albertnis/mqcontrol/releases) page and download a binary for your operating system and architecture.
+See the [releases](https://github.com/guowushi/mqcontrol/releases) page and download a binary for your operating system and architecture.

 Or install it with Go: